cachecashproject/go-cachecash/ranger/testdata/pkg/README.md

 ### warning

-this dir is for generating code into. gitignore has been setup to avoid committing these generated files.
+this dir is for generating code into by the `ranger/ranger_test.go` test suite. gitignore has been setup to avoid committing these generated files.

-if you are trying to compile `./...` you may see errors on this dir.
+If the build tag `rangertest` is not present in generated code and/or static files in this directory, it may break other testing behavior that depends on testing or compiling this directory.
+Please use the `rangertest` build tag for all test code.